-We applied the agile method from end to end of the process.
-The first phase was three weeks of “discovery”, which allowed us to define the top UX and UI aspects, to specify the technical constraints related to the existing platform, and to organize our work.
-A project team, made up of half PlayBac Presse developers and half Pentalog developers, was put together.
+Pentalog applied the Agile Methodology, end to end – throughout the entirety of the project.
+The first phase was three weeks of “discovery”, which allowed us to define and prioritize UX and UI points, specify technical constraints related to the existing platform, and organize the work to be done.
+A project team made up of half PlayBac Presse developers and half Pentalog developers was then put together.

-The challenge for the first phase was to get everyone, from marketing to technical staff, on board with the agile method.
-From the onset of the design period, daily updates or “scrums” were organized.
-Development sprints lasted two weeks.
-The agile method also allows us to adapt to new constraints that can arise during a project, amending and improving on your initial concept.
+The challenge for the first year, 2017, was to get everyone – from marketing to technical staff, on board with the Agile Methodology.
+From the start of the design phase, daily updates or “scrums” were organized and development sprints lasted two weeks.
+The Agile Methodology allowed us to adapt to new constraints that might arise during a project – tweaking and improving the initial concept.

-The UX and UI designs were also developed using the agile method, which also reinforces the relevance of the project and, more importantly, avoids a situation where page designs are created first and then have to be changed for functional reasons.
+In the case of our client, the UX/UI designs were also developed using the Agile Methodology, which worked to reinforce the relevancy of the project to its target audience.
+Equally important, this helped avoid a situation where page designs are created first and then must be changed for functional reasons.

-Lastly, this solution offers the team flexibility.
-Over the course of the project, the team goes from 6 to 12 people before going back down to 8.
-This is all planned according to the ramp-up of sprints.
+Lastly, this solution provided the team much needed flexibility.
+Over the course of the project, the team scaled from 6 to 12 developers before scaling back down to 8.
+This was all planned according to the ramp-up of sprints.